airbytehq/airbyte-platform/airbyte-webapp/STYLEGUIDE.md

 The `src/components` folder is divided into sub-folders for each domain in the app such as `connection`, `source`, and `destination`.
 Core UI components (such as Buttons, tables, etc.) are all located in `src/components/ui`.
 Components that are shared across different domains but may not be part of the UI library are in `src/components/common`.
 Sub-folders must be written in `camelCase`.

-Within each sub-folder, there are folder for each major component.
+Within each sub-folder, there are folders for each major component.
 These folders are written in `PascalCase`, the same way a React component would be named.
 Within these folders there are a few files:

-* `index.ts` - Used to the main component and supporting functions or types to the app.
+* `index.ts` - Used to export the main component and supporting functions or types to the app.
 * `{MainComponentName}.tsx` - The main component, also exported through `index.ts`
 * `{MainComponentName}.test.tsx` - The test file
 * `{MainComponentName}.module.scss` - The main component's style file